dirksen-argon/HoP/README.md

 &ensp;random
 &ensp;&ensp;The random command will run a randomly selected set of commands.
 Its argument is the name of a list containing the random choices.
 &ensp;&ensp;The list contains objects.
 Each object has a "weight" integer(OPTIONAL) and a "commands" list.
-&ensp;&ensp; The weight integer is the weight of the corresponding commands list being randomly selected.
+&ensp;&ensp;The weight integer is the weight of the corresponding commands list being randomly selected.
-&ensp;&ensp; The "commands" list is a list of strings containing commands, exactly like the "result" list.
+&ensp;&ensp;The "commands" list is a list of strings containing commands, exactly like the "result" list.
+&ensp;&ensp;A "req" list (OPTIONAL) is allowed.
+The "req" list contains commands in the same way as the "req" list inside option objects (see above)